ucoline/fkit-core/README.md

 [![webpack][webpack]][webpack-url]
 [![node][node]][node-url]

-This package is dev dependency for the "[Fkit](https://github.com/ucoline/fkit)".
+This core package is dev dependency for the "[Fkit](https://github.com/ucoline/fkit)".

 ## Learn More